The Stranger (Camus novel): Difference between translations

 The ending lines differ as well: Gilbert translates 'on the day of my execution there should be a huge crowd of spectators and that they should greet me with howls of execration', which contrasts with Laredo's and Smith's translation of 'greet me with cries of hatred'.
 This passage describes a scene that would serve as a foil to the prior 'indifference of the world'.
 In French, the phrase is cris de haine.
 Ward translates this as 'with cries of hate'.
 Gilbert juxtaposes 'execration' with 'execution'.
+(In the original it is: "Pour que tout soit consommé, pour que je me sente moins seul, il me restait à souhaiter qu’il y ait beaucoup de spectateurs le jour de mon exécution et qu’ils m’accueillent avec des cris de haine.")

 Aujourd'hui, Maman est morte is the opening sentence of the novel.
 English translations have rendered the first sentence as 'Mother died today', 'Maman died today', or a variant thereof.
 In 2012, Ryan Bloom argued that it should be translated as 'Today, Maman died'.
 He believes this better expresses the character of Meursault, as developed in the novel, as someone who 'lives for the moment', 'does not consciously dwell on the past', and 'does not worry about the future'.